Beyond the Brainwaves: Different Types of Neurofeedback Therapy

 Dr. Roseann Capanna-Hodge

-Neurofeedback therapy is a groundbreaking solution for children's mental health issues.
+Neurofeedback therapy is a powerful, science-backed approach to supporting children’s mental health.
 But what exactly is neurofeedback, and how does it work?
 More importantly, how can it benefit children struggling with anxiety, depression, ADHD, or anger management?

 Neurofeedback, also known as EEG biofeedback or brainwave therapy, is a non-invasive way to help improve brain function.
 It works by placing small sensors on the scalp to monitor brain activity.
 This information is then shown to the patient in real-time, allowing them to learn how to control their brainwave patterns.